-Filing fees for counterclaims, cross claims, or third party claims may also be paid by check or money order made payable to "FINRA Office of Dispute Resolution" and should be mailed to the regional Office of Dispute Resolution Office administering the case.
+Filing fees for counterclaims, cross claims, or third party claims may also be paid by check or money order made payable to "FINRA" and should be mailed to the regional Dispute Resolution Services Office administering the case.
 Please write on the check the name of the party filing the counterclaim, cross claim or third party claim and the case number.

 3. Is the filing fee refundable?